We’ve put together a list of the best home security providers in the Fulton area, ranked by reviews and overall value:

-When you’re a city as large as Fulton, with a growing population of over 1,616 folks, a home security system seems like a great investment to us.
-The Fulton crime rate in over the past several years has increased from 0 crimes per 100k citizens to 30 over that period of time.
+When you’re a city as large as Fulton, with a growing population of over 2,174 folks, a home security system seems like a great investment to us.
+The Fulton crime rate in over the past several years has decreased from 114 crimes per 100k citizens to 79 over that period of time.
 The national average was 2,362 last year.

 Even if you aren’t too worried about a break-in at your Fulton home there are several other important features that a security system can provide.
 Many include smoke and CO2 detectors as well as outdoor cameras for those pesky package thieves you’ve probably heard about in Fulton of late that generally aren’t reported to police.
 Here are the raw crime rate numbers for your consideration:

 National Average was 2,362 last year.

 Price of a Home Security System in Fulton

 A home security system in Fulton will cost about $243.82 to install and between $20 and $50 per month for active monitoring services.
 You can often get free installation and even free equipment, too so be sure to check for those deals first.
 See the home security deals for Fulton above for specific information on pricing that changes frequently.